Marion Créhange

 Appointed professor in 1976, she participated in the foundation of the teaching and research unit (UER) of mathematics and computer science at the University Nancy-I. She then turned to the design of database query languages and founded the Exprim (EXPert pour la Recherche d'IMages) research team.
 She became a member of the Académie de Stanislas in 2017.

 Throughout her career, Marion Créhange has been committed to showing the reciprocal contributions between computer science and humanities.
 She advocates a computer science that promotes imagination and creation.

 Her archives were deposited at the end of 2019 at the Henri-Poincaré archives of the University of Lorraine.

 Career

 Créhange took her doctorate at the University of Lorraine under Jean Legras.
 It was one of the first Computer Science PhD in France.
 Her thesis was titled "Structure du code de programmation" ("Structure of programming code") and it improved IBM's Symbolic Optimal Assembly Program by creating a macro-assembler.

 Créhange joined the CRIN (Center of Computer Science Research in Nancy) where she specialized in information systems.
 In 1983, she created the EXPRIM (Experts in Image Research) research group and she became a professor emeritus in the University, in the LORIA research lab.

+Her sister Martine Clozel is a prestigious medical scientist and entrepreneur.

 Créhange was a member of the Académie de Stanislas.